 It seems the Persian cucumber is very similar to the 'English' cucumber, in particular, the burpless version of the English cuke.
 If I wanted a fruit similar to the Persian cuke, I would not choose a cuke, but a melon.

 The Armenian cucumber is not a cucumber, at all.
 It is a melon that tastes more like cucumber.
 It may be your closest find to something similar to the Persian cuke.

 Both are burpless.
 Both are thin skinned and don't require peeling.
 Both are near seedless.
 Both have a taste similar to the English cuke.

 Here is my take on the subject.
 There is nothing better than the 'English' cuke.
 It should be a good variety, such as Poinsett 76.
 It must be home grown.
 It must be picked at an early stage of growth, no more than 6 inches in length.
 It should be picked when the plants are well hydrated and not wilted in the heat of the sun.
-After picking, It should be rinsed, patted dry and refrigerated.
-Unless it will be used within a few hours, it should be wrapped in film wrap before refrigerating.

 Not having tasted the Persian cuke, my next choice would be the Armenian cuke/melon.
 Though a melon, it tastes like a cucumber.
 The taste is very mild.
 It does not have any bitterness as is sometimes found in English cukes, particularly if they are permitted to grow large before picking.
 The skin is so thin, they require no peeling.
 The seed are small and very soft.
 They should be harvested and stored under the same conditions as the regular cuke.
 While the Armenian cuke can grow to well over a yard long, it is best when picked at no more than 8-10 inches.